• Skip to main content

 See above for stovetop directions.

-For preventative daily intake: 1 tablespoon daily for adults and 1 tsp daily for children.
+For preventative daily intake: 1 tablespoon daily for adults and 1 teaspoon daily for children.

 DO NOT give to a child under ONE year of age.
 Consumption of honey in an infant can result in botulism intoxication.